lisamurphy788/mytaxfreeshopping/TESTING.md

 ## Responsiveness

-- For all my responsiveness testing i used chrome dev tools
+- For all my responsiveness testing I used chrome dev tools
 - Family and Friends also tested on different mobile devices
-- ipad pro and samsung tablets were also used for testing tablets
+- iPad pro and Samsung tablets were also used for testing tablets

 The results are listed below;
 ## Home Page